Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Experimental Setup

 \subsection{RewardBench~2 Factuality}

 Our main evaluation uses the public RewardBench~2 test split, specifically the Factuality subset \citep{malik2025rewardbench2}.
 Each item contains four candidate responses, making it a natural fit for listwise selection.
-Because the experiments were API-budgeted, we evaluate fixed 300-example slices rather than the full split.
-The final paper numbers use the same 300-example slice for direct judging and \method under each backbone.
+For each backbone, we evaluate a fixed 300-example slice, with the direct baseline and all \method variants using the same slice for matched paired comparisons.

-The direct baseline uses the same factuality-first listwise prompt as \method but evaluates only the canonical candidate order ($K=1$). \method uses $K=7$ predetermined permutations that are reused across items for reproducibility.
-The reported RewardBench~2 numbers are micro accuracies over the evaluated slice.
-In the final runs, tie rates were negligible (mean top-tie size $\approx 1.00$), so exact-top-1 accuracy and benchmark-style top-hit metrics nearly coincide.
+The direct baseline uses the same factuality-first listwise prompt as \method but evaluates only the canonical candidate order ($K=1$). \method uses predetermined permutations that are reused across items for reproducibility, with $K=7$ as the main setting.
+To reduce run-level noise in the final $K=7$ estimate, we execute the \method evaluation three times on the same slice and prompt configuration.
+For each item, we average the resulting per-candidate consensus scores across these executions and then select one final winner before computing the paired statistics in Table~\ref{tab:main-results}.
+The reported RewardBench~2 numbers are micro-averaged top-1 accuracies over the evaluated slice, expressed as percentages in the results tables.
+Tie rates were negligible in the final runs and in the diagnostic controls (mean top-tie size $\approx 1.00$).
+Diagnostic controls in Tables~\ref{tab:k-controls}--\ref{tab:weight-ablation} are reported as exact top-1 accuracy percentages so that each value has the same interpretation as the main RewardBench~2 accuracy columns.